Ernest Renan: Scholarly career

 Renan, educated by priests, was to accept the scientific ideal with an extraordinary expansion of all his faculties.
 He became ravished by the splendor of the cosmos.
 At the end of his life, he wrote of Amiel, "The man who has time to keep a private diary has never understood the immensity of the universe."
-The certitudes of physical and natural science were revealed to Renan in 1846 by the chemist Marcellin Berthelot, then a boy of eighteen, his pupil at M. Crouzet's school.
+The certitudes of physical and natural science were revealed to Renan in 1846 by the chemist Marcellin Berthelot, then a young man of eighteen, his pupil at M. Crouzet's school.
 To the day of Renan's death, their friendship continued.
 Renan was occupied as usher only during evenings.
 During the daytime, he continued his researches in Semitic philology.
 In 1847, he obtained the Volney prize, one of the principal distinctions awarded by the Academy of Inscriptions, for the manuscript of his "General History of Semitic Languages."
 In 1847, he took his degree as Agrégé de Philosophie – that is to say, fellow of the university – and was offered a job as master in the lycée Vendôme.

 In 1856, Renan married in Paris Cornélie Scheffer, daughter of Hendrik Scheffer and niece of Ary Scheffer, both French painters of Dutch descent.
 They had two children, Ary Renan, born in 1858, who became a painter, and Noémi, born in 1862, who eventually married philologist Yannis Psycharis.
 In 1863, the American Philosophical Society elected him an international Member.